lukemols/Redditi2005/README.md

 No personal data is included in this folder.
 You need to use your own files.

 ## Requirements
-This application is build with Visual Studio CE 2022 and .Net Framework.
+This application is build with Visual Studio CE 2022 and [.NET Framework 6.0](https://dotnet.microsoft.com/it-it/download/dotnet/6.0).

+You can download the application without needing to compile it under [Releases tab](https://github.com/lukemols/Redditi2005/releases).

+## Output Database
+Output database will be found in a folder called "output" inside the root application folder.